The Parish Safeguarding Officers are Donna Powell and Judith Banner-Eilbeck. You can contact them at any time on 07914 392211 or 07811249245.

 Safeguarding children is vital for we all have a duty of care towards the children with whom we have contact.
 Having safeguards in place within an organisation not only protects and promotes the welfare of children but also it enhances the confidence of trustees, staff, volunteers, parents/carers and the general public.
 Safeguarding children is beneficial to a charity in many ways – protecting its reputation, helping to effectively meet its objectives and protecting its finances.

 The necessity to safeguard children applies both to charities working in the UK and other countries where children may face different or additional risks of abuse or exploitation.
 These safeguards should include a child protection policy and procedures for dealing with issues of concern or abuse.
 For the purposes of child protection legislation the term ‘child’ refers to anyone up to the age of 18 years.

-If you have any concerns whatsoever please contact Donna.
+If you have any concerns whatsoever please contact Donna or Judith.